Supplementary reporting items

 - data analytic reviews conducted on payroll and accounts payable transactions by our internal audit function

 - communication to our people on their requirement to act in accordance with our Ethical Standards Procedure, how to report matters of concern and the protections provided to them in the Public Interest Disclosure Act 2018.
-There were no instances of potential fraud externally reported in 2023-24.

 Through our Public Interest Disclosure Procedure, we are committed to encouraging and facilitating disclosure, in the public interest, of information about substantial risks to public health, safety or the environment, or about corruption, misconduct and maladministration in public administration.